The climate club

 An inclusive and ambitious high-level forum for industry decarbonisation.

-Currently comprising 42 members and growing, the Climate Club will be a leading high-ambition intergovernmental forum for exchange on industry decarbonisation and will serve as an enabling framework for increased collective action across diverse geographies.
+Currently comprising 43 members and growing, the Climate Club is a high-ambition intergovernmental forum for exchange on industry decarbonisation and serves as an enabling framework for increased collective action across diverse geographies.

 News & Events